cocos/cocos-docs/en/editor/extension/inspector.md

 Editor.Panel.define is a new interface added in v3.3, mainly for merging some data.

-If you need to be compatible with the previous version, you can add a line:
+For compatibility with previous versions, the following code can be added:

 ```typescript
 Editor.Panel.define = Editor.Panel.define || function(panel: any) {return panel;}
 ```

-This allows us to add a button to the end of the Label component inside the inspector.
+This allows us to add a button to the end of the Label component inside the **inspector** panel.

-It is important to note here that data registered by multiple plugins are co-existing.
-If a Component already has other plugins registered or has a custom renderer built in, then any custom renderer registered again will be appended to it.
-If a Component does not have a built-in custom renderer and is using the default rendering, then when the plug-in registers the renderer, it will take over the rendering content completely.
+It is important to note here that data registered by multiple exntesions are co-existing.
+If a Component already has other exntesions registered or has a custom renderer built in, then any custom renderer registered again will be appended to it.
+If a Component does not have a built-in custom renderer and is using the default rendering, then when the exntesion registers the renderer, it will take over the rendering content completely.

 ## Custom Asset rendering